planetsputter/starch/starch-desc.md

 ### Call and Return Instructions

 These instructions call functions and return from them.
+Variants with an "s" use an address on the stack.

 | Op Code   | PC After   | Stack Before                  | Stack After | SFP After   |
 |:--------- |:---------- |:----------------------------- |:----------- |:----------- |